github/issue-metrics/README.md

 1. Create a repository to host this GitHub Action or select an existing repository.
 1. Create the env values from the sample workflow below (GH_TOKEN, REPOSITORY_URL, ISSUE_SEARCH_QUERY) with your information as repository secrets.
 More info on creating secrets can be found [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
-Note: Your GitHub token will need to have read/write access to the repository in the organization that you want evaluated
+Note: Your GitHub token will need to have read access to the repository in the organization that you want evaluated
 1. Copy the below example workflow to your repository and put it in the `.github/workflows/` directory with the file extension `.yml` (ie. `.github/workflows/issue-metrics.yml`)

 ### Example workflow